claylittlehorse/blender-cf-exporter/README.md

 # Blender CFrame Exporter
 A simple, lightweight addon to export CFrame data out from blender.
-This tool dumps only, CFrames, and nothing else.
+This tool dumps _only CFrames_ and nothing else.
 It is intended to be used as an initial step in a larger toolchain.

 ### Installation
 Download the latest [addon.py](https://github.com/zoebasil/blender-cf-exporter/releases/download/1.0/addon.py) and save it somewhere.
 To install the addon, in Blender, go to *Edit > Preferences > Addons* and click the *Install* button near the top right corner.
 Navigate to wherever you saved the `addon.py` file and then confirm the installation.
 Then, make sure you enable the addon.